 No matter what movie theater you select, the megaplexes showing first-run movies can be a real drain on your wallet.
-For a family of four, the cost can be upwards of $28, and that's even before the popcorn.
 If you're willing to wait to see a movie, consider a second-run movie house.
 Also known as discount theaters, dollar theaters, dollar movies, or sub-run theaters, these film houses not only will you save money, but are often pieces of American history.
 Detroit has no shortage of second run theaters, so if you have to patience to wait, keep reading for a roundup of the city's best.

 01 of 06